Devil’s Advocate – Aussie Ark

 Given their name from their black colour, ferocious appearance and the high-pitched ‘demon-like’ screeches they make, the Tasmanian Devil is the world’s largest surviving carnivorous marsupial.

 While historically an abundant species, their survival has been put to the test with the emergence of a fatal disease – the devil facial tumor disease – that has wiped out 90 percent of the population.

-Aussie Ark in the Barrington Tops is fighting to keep the Tasmania Devil alive
+Aussie Ark is fighting to keep the Tasmanian Devil alive

 Determined to save this iconic species on the brink of extinction, the Australian Reptile Park founded Devil Ark now known as Aussie Ark.